zzossig/hugo-theme-zzo/README.ko.md

-enableSidebarTags = true # if you want to use tags. enableSidebarSeries = true enableSidebarCategories = true enableToc = true # single page table of contents hideToc = false # Hide or Show toc enableTocSwitch = true # single page table of contents visibility switch itemsPerCategory = 5 # maximum number of posts shown in the sidebar.
+enableSidebarTags = true # if you want to use tags. enableSidebarSeries = true enableSidebarCategories = true enableToc = true # single page table of contents, you can replace this param to toc(toc = true) hideToc = false # Hide or Show toc enableTocSwitch = true # single page table of contents visibility switch itemsPerCategory = 5 # maximum number of posts shown in the sidebar.